Dr. Melanie Joy and the Challenge of Male Veganism

 This is a point Dr. Joy makes repeatedly.
 "When we debate, our goal is to win, to be right, and therefore to make the other lose, to be wrong.
 Debating is a counterproductive form of communication in the vast majority of circumstances" (2664-2665).
 As I have learned the hard way, that is very true.

 Discussion, according to Dr. Joy, is a mutual exchange of ideas with no intent to win a debate or achieve a conversion (2735).
-If you are not approachable and open to a discussion, or if people think that even bringing up the topic is going to start an Oxford-style debate, no one will come to you for answers to any questions or doubts they may have.
+If you are not approachable and open to a discussion, or if people think that even bringing up the topic will start an Oxford-style debate, no one will come to you for answers to any questions or doubts they may have.
 Those will be lost opportunities.

 Third, is compromise.
 In this regard, I suspect Dr. Joy would find my approach too passive and not assertive enough.
 That may be true, but having so few friends to begin with, I'll not risk alienating those few I do have by asking that we have Tofurkey instead of turkey for Thanksgiving.
-No, I'll just eat the potatoes, corn, rolls, and whatever other vegetarian options that are available.
+No, I'll eat the potatoes, corn, rolls, and whatever other vegetarian options are available.
 No big deal.

 Compromise is even more critical with my family, who respect but do not share my beliefs.
 This has come at a social cost, though, since what I eat for dinner every night is almost always completely different from what they are eating.